Reading Time: 5 minutes

-- USB 3.0 – came to life in November 2008 and it is also known as SuperSpeed USB.
-It can support theoretical data transfer rates of up to 5 Gbps, but the real speed you can get at it is around 3, 2 Gbps or 400 MB / s.
+This version came to life in November 2008 and it is also known as SuperSpeed USB.
+It can support theoretical data transfer rates of up to 5 Gbps, but the real speed you can get at it is around 3, 2 Gbps or 400 MB/s.

-- USB 3.1 – was released in July 2013 and is also known as SuperSpeed + USB.
+This was released on July 2013 and is also known as SuperSpeed + USB.
 It is capable of theoretical data transfers of 10 Gbps, double of USB 3.0.
 In reality, the maximum achievable transfer speed is 7, 2 Gbps or 900 MB/s.

 How do I differentiate between USB 3.x ports and USB 2.0 ports?